bloom-lang/bud/docs/visualizations.md

 4. Experimenting with different module compositions
 5. Identifying and iteratively refining a program's points of order

+To run __budplot__, specify a list of Ruby input files, followed by a list of Bud modules to be "mixed in" in the visualization.

     $ budplot
-    usage: budplot LIST_OF_FILES LIST_OF_MODULES
+    Usage: budplot LIST_OF_FILES LIST_OF_MODULES

-As its usage message indicates, __budplot__ expects a list of Ruby input files, followed by a list of Bud modules to mix in.
+For example:

     $ budplot kvs/kvs.rb ReplicatedKVS
     Warning: underspecified dataflow: ["my_id", true]